 SoCo-net is an elderly centric, web based Social Community network, which constitutes a core component of the Co-Living system.
 Key features of SoCo-net include management of the user profiles and organization of the virtual collaborative network of users grouped in teams around the elderly.
-Existing mPower services will be used by SoCo-net whenever it is applicable, and Web 2.0 technologies (more specifically web services [10]) will be used for the development of new services that will be integrated in the SoCo-net component and enhanced the functionality for the virtual community network.
+Existing mPower services are used by SoCo-net whenever it is applicable, and Web 2.0 technologies (more specifically web services [10]) are used for the development of new services integrated in the SoCo-net component and enhanced the functionality for the virtual community network.